MimiToKOX/MimiToKOX/README.md

   <p style="font-size: 2.5em; font-weight: bold; margin: 0;">❤️ Mimitokox profile ❤️</p>
 </div>

 Hi👋!
-I'm MimiToKOX, i'm femboy.
-I've been passionate about programming for about 3 years now.
+I'm MimiToKOX I've been passionate about programming for about 3 years now.

 ## About me 💻